kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes_overview.md

 They're not always meant to be knee-slappingly funny but are more about eliciting a chuckle or an eye-roll from the audience.

-Using the Dad Jokes API enables access to a database containing a multitude of dad jokes.
+Using the Dad Jokes API provides access to a database containing a multitude of dad jokes.

 You can integrate dad jokes into various applications and platforms, such as:
 * Entertainment apps: Incorporate dad jokes into joke apps, trivia games, or chatbots to add humor and engagement for users.